082rakesh/RNStarterKit/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# 👋 Intro

 # Getting Started

+This project is super helpful to kick-start your next project, as it provides all the common tools that you may be looking for, ready-to-go tools.
+Specifically:

+1. Starter project with TypeScript
+2. Navigation (Used React-Navigation to implement stack and tab navigation)
+3. Redux ToolKit setup
+4. Redux-Thunk Middleware
+5. API layer implemented using Axio, intercepted, etc.
+6. Themes (Dark Theme and default using Navigation)
+7. basic UI Component
+8. Typography, Fonts Colot Palette
+9. Pre-commit hooks integrated

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till the "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server